arosecast/arc-old/README.md

 ### Publishing changes

-In order to publish the resulting changes to the site, you will need to update the `master` branch which is checked out into the `_sites` directory of your working copy while the development process is running.
+In order to publish the resulting changes to the site, you will need to update the `master` branch which is checked out into the `_site` directory of your working copy while the development process is running.